 the member is not entitled to be a member of the Board constituted for the purposes of the proceedings.

-[Regulation 31 inserted in Gazette 28 Jun 2013 p.
+[Regulation 31 inserted: Gazette 28 Jun 2013 p.
 2947-8.]

 32. Parties to proceedings

 (1) If a party to proceedings before the Board has had reasonable notice of the proceedings and fails, without reasonable excuse, either to appear at a conference or at the hearing of the proceedings, the Board may —